redis-developer/redi2hack/README.md

 * `subscribeEvents` (GraphQL subscription) uses Redis Stream to fetch all customer events or the latest customer events.

-* `searchCustomers` GraphQL query uses RediSearch to search customers.
+* `searchCustomers` GraphQL query usesRedis Searchto search customers.

 * `customers` and `findCustomer` use Redis Hash to find the all or a particular customer.

 ## How it works

-This project shows how to use **GraphQL Subscription** to push event data from the server using **Redis Streams** and support real-time search using **RediSearch**.
+This project shows how to use **GraphQL Subscription** to push event data from the server using **Redis Streams** and support real-time search using **Redis Search**.

 * RediStreams: to capture all the customer events
-* RediSearch: to support search customer capabilities
+* Redis Search: to support search customer capabilities
 * RediHash: to store customer data
 * GraphQL:
     * Subscription: to push real time customer events